-Preheat oven to 350 degrees.
-Grease 10 by 15 inch jelly roll pan.
-Beat with electric mixer 3 to 4 minutes, until light in color:
+Preheat oven to 350 degrees F. Grease 10 by 15 inch jelly roll pan.

-Mix until completely blended, then pour into prepared pan and smooth top.
+Add the dry ingredients to the mixing bowl and beat until completely blended.
+Then pour into prepared pan and smooth top.
 Bake for about 25 minutes, until top of cake springs back when touched.
 Cool and then glaze if desired.
 (If simply cutting into squares, glaze first then cut.
 If cutting into shapes, follow directions below.)

 Using your favorite Ann Clark cookie cutters, cut shapes from the pan of bars and use a pancake turner to gently lift each shape from the pan.
 Place the pumpkin bars on a wire rack set of a baking pan.
 (If making pumpkin shapes, you may need a butter knife to help gently push the "stem" from the cookie cutter.)